khivuksergey/Portmonetka.Backend/README.md

 ### Code Details

 The project follows good coding practices, adhering to SOLID principles.
-The codebase consists of various components, each with its own specific responsibilities to promote reusability.
-Custom hooks are implemented to simplify data handling and improve user experience during data transfers, displaying loading placeholders while fetching data.
+* Encapsulate data operations and UI elements, each with its own specific responsibilities, to promote reusability and improved convenience.
+* Handle data retrieval, posting, and deletion with error messages and status indicators to improve user experience during data transfers, displaying loading placeholders while fetching data.

-Additional utilities are included to facilitate working with dates and currencies efficiently.
+* Utilize date and currency utilities for streamlined operations.
 These utilities aid in tasks such as calculating statistics and formatting data appropriately.

 ### Future Plans
 The project has a roadmap for future enhancements and improvements: